heapoverride/Saveable/README.md

     public override void Read(BinaryReader reader)
     {
+        // You can still call the base method to automatically
+        // read properties with Saveable attribute
         Name = ReadString(reader);
     }

     public override void Write(BinaryWriter writer)
     {
+        // You can still call the base method to automatically
+        // write properties with Saveable attribute
         WriteString(writer, Name);
     }
 }